make2explore/make2explore/README.md

 ### ⚙ Our Services

-- 🤖 We make Self learning Robotics and Basic Electronics DIY Kits
+- 🤖 We make Self learning Robotics and Basic Electronics DIY Kits.
 - ▶️ We also make easy-to-understand Video/Blog Tutorials about basic concepts in Robotics and Electronics.
 - 🎓 We provide Academic Project guidance to the students studying in Electronics Engineering.
 - 🌐 We also design and develop custom Trainer kits for Students and Hobbyists.